BilalQadri/script-feeder/README.md

 # script-feeder
-It may be used to send Parenscript code snippet (translated to JavaScript) from Emacs to browser for immediate evaluation for live coding.
+It may be used to send Parenscript code snippet (translated to JavaScript) from Emacs to browser (evaluation) for live coding.

 Proper procedure is followed to make all pieces work together: